theCreedo/ericjmlee-next/posts/github-blog-2017-01-20-back-at-it-again.md

 ---
-title: "Back At It Again"
+title: Back At It Again
 date: '2017-01-20'
 era: early
 reading_time: 3
+description: >-
-description: "Back from Taiwan with a reset sleep schedule, starting Algorithms and Software Engineering, and proctoring OOP for the first time."
+  Back from Taiwan with a reset sleep schedule, starting Algorithms and Software Engineering, and proctoring OOP for the first time.
+topics:
+  - college
 ---

 > CS373 — Software Engineering in Python (Spring 2017), UT Austin, taught by Professor Downing.
 First published at [thecreedo.github.io](https://thecreedo.github.io/Back-At-It-Again/).